jbaumbach/socialtagg-web/README.md

     $ ssh-keygen -t rsa -f ~/.ssh/identity.herokustage.tagg

-  Add the key to the ssh agent (do this if Heroku suddenly stops working even though it was set up ok for a while):
+  Add the key to the ssh-agent (also redo this if Heroku suddenly stops working even though it was set up ok for a while):

     $ ssh-add ~/.ssh/identity.herokustage.tagg

+  Make sure your key is in the agent:

+    $ ssh-add -l

   Add it to heroku: